 i – Defibrillators -

 Cllr Kidd reported that Steve Matthews of SWAST had visited in the past week and inspected the installation of the three units.
-HH and CH units were still awaiting electrical connection for the pads-but not critical.
-Courtney had arranged with WP to connect the Coombe Park unit.
+HH [ say what this is] and CH [ditto] units were still awaiting electrical connection for the pads-but not critical.
+Courtney [add surname] had arranged with WP to connect the Coombe Park unit.

 Steve Matthews would provide web-reporting details for the units shortly and this would need to be done on a regular basis by a Council representative.